nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Connecting_via_SSH/index.md

- administrator privileges, however it introduces several bugs so we *highly* recommend using the installer edition if you have administrator privileges on your workstation or if your institution's IT team supports MobaXTerm.
+ administrator privileges, however it introduces several bugs so we *highly* recommend using the installer edition if you have administrator privileges on your workstation or if your institution's IT team supports MobaXterm.

 !!! tip "What next?"
     -  Setting up